Exawind/amr-wind/docs/sphinx/user/inputs_io.rst

    **type:** Int, optional, default = 256

    Number of plot and checkpoint data files per write.
-If our system's IO prefers fewer or more files, this number can be modified with this option.
+If the system's IO prefers fewer or more files, this number can be modified with this option.